-The Visual Assessment Survey Tool (VAST) engages coastal citizens, youth and community groups in collecting data to fill knowledge gaps for the Lake Erie shoreline of the Niagara Peninsula.
+The Visual Assessment Survey Tool (VAST) engages coastal citizens, youth and community groups in collecting data to fill knowledge gaps for shorelines of the Great Lakes.

 The VAST project blends science, story-telling, and technology to create a near real-time coastal monitoring network.
 Using the data submitted by citizen scientists, changes to the Great Lakes shorelines can be actively tracked.
-This data is shared openly with the public through the Explore tab of the VAST webpage.
-Click below to see more!
+Watch the video below to learn more!

 Why does it matter?

-There is insufficient ecological information to address key coastal issues along the Lake Erie shoreline in Niagara.
+There is insufficient ecological information to address key coastal issues along the Great Lakes shorelines

 Each area of the Great Lakes Coast has unique issues that it faces, making a single management approach impractical.